-Yes, Amherst College has a web-based net price calculator tool that allows you to estimate your family contribution.
+Yes, Amherst College has two web-based net price calculator tools that allow you to estimate your family contribution.
 Please note, however, that you must use precise data to obtain a reasonably good estimate.
 Also, the estimate can vary from Amherst's calculations if your family's financial situation is more complex (such as owning a business, farm or rental property, or having capital gains or losses).

 How is my "financial aid package" divided among scholarship, loan, and work?

 Amherst "financial aid packages" usually include scholarship and a work opportunity.
 The first $2,200 of need is met with a work opportunity, and since 2007, there are no initially packaged student loans.
 Any remaining need is met with scholarships—aid that doesn't have to be repaid.
 We also expect you to apply for federal and state scholarships and grants for use at Amherst.

 When we calculate an aid award we use a comprehensive budget that considers both your direct charges and your indirect, out-of-pocket expenses.

 Student Expense Budget 2018-2019